 Responding to an IPN message

-With each successful notification that you receive, configure your endpoint to send Amazon a "200 OK" response immediately after receipt.
+With each successful message that you receive, configure your endpoint to send Amazon a "200 OK" response immediately after receipt.
 If you send another response, Amazon SNS performs retries every hour for 14 days.
-If your server can't be reached when the IPN is sent or when you respond with a 4xx, there will be no retries.
+If your server can't be reached when the IPN is sent or when you respond with a 4xx, there are no retries.

 Note: Amazon processes your payment requests in an asynchronous manner.
-Usually each notification is delivered to each of your specified endpoints exactly once, but the distributed nature of Amazon SNS and transient network conditions cause an occasional duplicate message.
-Be sure to design your application so that if duplicate IPN messages are received, your payment workflow doesn't break.
+Usually each notification is delivered to each of your specified endpoints exactly once, but the distributed nature of Amazon SNS and transient network conditions causes an occasional duplicate message.
+Be sure to design your application so that if duplicate IPN messages arrived, your payment workflow doesn't break.